Call4CodeEcoWarrior/GreenPredictor/README.md

 ### What's the problem?

-Food and Agriculture industies across the world face the challenge of wastage of fresh produce fruits and vegatebles.
+Food and Agriculture industries across the world face the challenge of wastage of fresh produce fruits and vegetables.
 Regions with abundance of the produce are not able to consume and so they get decomposed and waste.
 And other regions due to shortage are not able to consume these produce even if in demand.

-d Health Organization's guidance on limiting further spread of COVID-19 is to practice social distancing.
-As a result, schools in most affected areas are taking precautionary measures by closing their facilities.
-With school-aged children at home for an indeterminate amount of time, keeping them engaged, entertained, and on top of their education is important.

 ### How can technology help?

-Schools and teachers can continue to engage with their students through virtual classrooms, and even create interactive spaces for classes.
-As parents face a new situation where they may need to homeschool their children, finding appropriate online resources is important as well.
+with the help of Predictive analysis and learning from the historical data, Watson machine learning API can predict the demands from various regions.
+And these can be matched with the supplier regions to balance the stock and distribute.

 ### The idea

-It's imperative that learning and creating can continue when educational institutions have to shift the way they teach in times of crises, such as the COVID-19 pandemic.
-Providing a set of open source tools, backed by IBM Cloud and Watson Services, will enable educators to more easily make content available for their students.
+The producers which are normally the farmers will be listing there produce on the application and provide the expected quantity and timelines.
+The application will update the inventory to reflect the stocks and regions.
+The Watson API will analyze the regional stocks and current and historical demands from the historical data and do the predictive analysis.
+Based on this, Green Predictor app will send Push Notifications to  the distributors for the availability of the produce.
+Distributors would be able to pull the Stock reports and regions and place the orders as per the order book from stores.
+The Watson API would find the shortest path to  regional distributor and arrange to supply the produce as per the demands.
+This will make sure the produce stays safe and travels less.

+This will let the regions with additional produce benefit monetarily and at the same time help other regions to meet there demands.

+The app will be used by the farmers to understand the demands from the market and based on that they can plan the cultivation.

 ## Demo video